Ankitraghav000/Implementation-Journal-for-SSO-Integration-with-Keycloak-and-389ds/Approach Paper.md

 - Basic knowledge of Linux operating system administration.
 - Access to a Linux environment for software installation and configuration.
-- Basic knowledge of Docker.
+- Basic knowledge of podman.
 - Administrative access to the LDAP server for integration with Keycloak.

 ## 5. Implementation Steps